qtproject/qtqa-gerrit-plugin-qt-workflow/README.md

 ## Installation

-    Copy gerrit-plugin-qt-workflow.jar and qt-gerrit-ui-plugin.html to the gerrit site "plugins" directory.
+    Copy gerrit-plugin-qt-workflow.jar to the gerrit site "plugins" directory.
     NOTE that the plugin depends on the Gerrit internal APIs, so if Gerrit is upgraded to a new version the plugin needs to be recompiled against the same version.